This is a list of place names in which the length is 5.

 Terah.

-Teman (Settlement & Country) Biblical, Biblical Hebrew, HebrewMeans
+Teman (Settlement) Biblical, Biblical HebrewMeans

 "right hand" or

 "south" in Hebrew.
 This is an Edomite town in the Old Testament, supposedly named for a grandson of Esau.
-In modern Hebrew this name refers to the country of

 Tokio (Settlement) Spanish, German, Dutch, Finnish, Polish, Czech, Slovak, Slovene, Croatian, Serbian, Bosnian, Macedonian, Romanian, Bulgarian, Albanian, Greek, Armenian, Azerbaijani, Georgian, Russian, Ukrainian, Kazakh, Kyrgyz, Tajik, Turkmen, Uzbek, MongolianForm of